orskoven/Textgeneration/Lecture12.md

 ### MAX Pooling reduces the and filters square don and uses stride 2 reduces 4 x 4 to 2 x 2

+### shuffle to remove the human errors in the loop
+### split by 42 to maske re

+- input layer is 28,28 -> goes in a "track" 384 -> 255 -> 128
+- Relu
+- adam adaptive learning rate adapts and finetune at end better hits optimum

+- Regularization -> we penalize
+- for the mnist the regularization does improve accruacy
+- so minmal difference in a high accuracy -> so it is not oiverfitted when the accuracy doesn't change
+-

+### divide by 255 to have numbers between 0 - 1 bytes

+### Convolutional neural network using NOW
+ - very very high accuracy
+ -